-Bulbous jungle potatoes, sweet potatoes etc cures the year long constipation and stomach related problems and helps to keep the body healthy.
+Bulbous jungle potatoes, sweet potatoes, etc cure year-long constipation and stomach-related problems and helps to keep the body healthy.
 Consuming sesame sweets, ghee, molasses or varieties made out of molasses prevents the cold and coughs etc and helps to improve the immunity power.
-The Khickdi cooked out of Black pulses, rice, ginger, turmeric, coriander seeds, are believed to be of great use and these substances are considered to be multifunctional, so as to prevent cough, gout and biliary diseases, and to reduce problems of 140 different diseases and increase the benefit of the health for the entire population by suppressing the diseases.
+The Khichdi cooked out of Black pulses, rice, ginger, turmeric, coriander seeds, are believed to be of great use and these substances are considered to be multifunctional, so as to prevent cough, gout and biliary diseases, and to reduce problems of 140 different diseases and increase the benefit of the health for the entire population by suppressing the diseases.
 Eternal religious believers celebrate Makar Sankranti in different places according to their traditions.
 The Yoga Day of the Yogis is also celebrated today.
 Maghe Sankranti has also begun as a Yoga Day, by performing yoga which cleanse the mental status can lead to the attainment of God through pure yoga.
 In the Scriptures, the importance of all karma, such as holy baths, donations, chanting, rituals, tenacity, fire worship, good food etc during this day in the Sankranti are taken to be of great importance.
 To Read this article in the Nepali Language please click here.